The significance of the Cypriot olive

 A HIGHLY VALUED PRODUCT

 From ancient times to the present day, the island’s fertile soil and quite unique climate have created the perfect environment to allow olive trees across the island to flourish.
 With this in mind, Cyprus has a long and storied tradition of olive cultivation.
-Olive groves are widely spread across the island, and they extend from the foothills of the Troodos Mountains all the way to the island’s coastal areas.
+Olive groves are widely spread across the island, extending from the foothills of the Troodos Mountains all the way to the island’s coastal areas.
+The olive industry remains an essential component of Cypriot agriculture today.

 BOTH LARGE & SMALL

+Cyprus olives are a valued, high-quality product.
+The olive harvest, which typically takes place between October and January.
 As well as larger commercial operations, there are also several small family-owned farms that actively contribute to the island’s olive and olive oil production.
 Whilst the larger commercial operations have adopted modern mechanised techniques, the smaller farms have kept in place time-honoured production techniques and traditions.
-These processes have been passed down through each generation and have helped to maintain the purity and flavour of Cypriot olive oil.
-These processes generally involve hand-picking the olives before their transfer to local pressing mills.
+These processes have been passed down through each generation and have helped to maintain the purity and flavour of Cypriot olives and the oil that they produce.
+These processes generally involve hand-picking the crop before its transfer to local pressing mills.
 Once at the mill, they are then cold-pressed to obtain their precious oil.

 COMMON SENSORY NOTES THAT MIGHT BE ENCOUNTERED